robertmartin8/ReasonableDeviations/_posts/2021-09-18-how-i-use-notion.md

 The fundamental unit in Notion is a **content block**.
 Notion has a huge list of possible content blocks.
 Here is a small subset of them:

-- text and text derivatives, e.g headings, bulleted lists, toggle-able bulleted lists
+- text and text derivatives, e.g. headings, bulleted lists, toggle-able bulleted lists
 - all kinds of media (embedded images, videos, audio etc)
 - code and equations (typed in LaTeX)
 - tables and Kanban boards (popularised by Trello)